-The Company is dependent on equity funding and when necessary, raises capital through the issuance of equity instruments, primarily comprised of common shares and incentive stock options.
+In order to maintain its capital structure, the Company, is dependent on equity funding and when necessary, raises capital through the issuance of equity instruments, primarily comprised of common shares and incentive stock options.
 In the management of capital, the Company includes the components of shareholders' equity as well as cash.

 The Company prepares annual estimates of exploration expenditures and monitors actual expenditures compared to the estimates to ensure that there is sufficient capital on hand to meet ongoing obligations.
-The Company's investment policy is to invest its cash in highly liquid short-term deposits with terms of one year or less and which can be liquidated after thirty days without interest penalty.
-The Company currently has insufficient capital to fund its exploration programs and is reliant on completing an equity financing to fund further exploration.
+The Company's investment policy is to invest any excess cash in highly liquid short-term deposits with terms of one year or less and which can be liquidated after thirty days without interest penalty.
+The Company currently has insufficient capital to fund its exploration programs and is reliant on completing equity financings to fund further exploration.
 The Company is not subject to any externally imposed capital requirements.

-There have been no changes in the Company's approach to capital management from 2011.
+There were no changes in the Company's approach to capital management during the period ended October 31, 2012